carlostarrats/Control-LLM/privacy-policy.md

 ## Third-Party Services

 ### LLM Models
-- The app supports various LLM models (Ollama, local models)
+- The app supports various LLM models
 - These models process your text locally on your device
 - We do not control how these models handle your data